hassio-addons/addon-mqtt/README.md

 comparison to installing any other Hass.io add-on.

 1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
-1. Install the "MQTT Broker & Web client" add-on.
+1. Install the "MQTT Server & Web client" add-on.
-1. Start the "MQTT Broker & Web client" add-on
+1. Start the "MQTT Server & Web client" add-on
-1. Configure the "MQTT Broker & Web client" add-on
+1. Configure the "MQTT Server & Web client" add-on
-1. Check the logs of the "MQTT Broker & Web client" add-on to see if everything went well.
+1. Check the logs of the "MQTT Server & Web client" add-on to see if everything went well.
-1. Click "OPEN WEB UI" to open the MQTT Broker & Web client website.
+1. Click "OPEN WEB UI" to open the MQTT Server & Web client website.

 **NOTE**: Starting the add-on might take a couple of minutes (especially the first time starting the add-on).